-- All exhibits must be entered between 8 am 10 am on Tuesday during the fair. - Competition open to residents of Stafford and adjoining counties. - Each exhibitor is limited to 2 entries per class, but MUST BE from different recipes.
+- All exhibits must be entered between 12:30 2:30 pm on Wednesday at the fair.
+Judging will begin at 3:00 pm. - Competition open to residents of Stafford and adjoining counties. - Each exhibitor is limited to 2 entries per class, but MUST BE from different recipes.
 Recipes should accompany exhibit. - All entries in this department must have been made by the person in whose name the entry is made. - Where there is no competition, exhibits will be judged on individual merit and receive premium and ribbon accordingly. - Any baked good that can be removed form the pan should be placed on a desirable size disposable plate, covered cardboard cut to fit the size of the product, or disposable container of appropriate size.
 Place in a clear food grade plastic bag and fasten with a twist tie.
 If providing the recipe, secure to outside of bag with tape or twist tie. - NOTE: Recipe is not required for open class. - For food safety purposes, any food with custard and dairy-based fillings and frostings (ex.
 Cream cheese), raw eggs, flavored oils, "canned" bread or cakes in a jar, fresh fruit, any food requiring refrigeration (ex.
 Bacon), or unbaked exhibit with raw flour (ex.
 No-Bake cookies) will be disqualified and not judged.
 Refer to K-Sate Research and Extension publication, 4-H888, Judge's Guide for Food and Nutrition Exhibits for more information to help you make informed, safe food decisions. - Articles cannot be removed before noon on the last day of fair (Saturday). - All premiums will be \$3. \$2. \$1 in each class.
 Class 300100 will be one premium of \$5. - An Overall Grand Champion & Reserve Champion will be selected from all classes combined.